 Size and Volume

 The Bearikade comes in sizes from 500 cubic inch (Scout) to 900 cubic inch (Expedition).
 According to the Wild Ideas website the Weekender (650 cubic inch) can contain about 6 days of food.
 I planned a hike of 14 days, with 1 resupply halfway, so I have to carry 7 days of food.
-But food for the first day does not have to fit in the canister, because it will be eaten before I’ll go to sleep (with the bear canister at a safe 100 feet distance).
+But food for the first day does not have to fit in the canister, because it will be eaten before going to sleep (with the bear canister at a safe 100 feet distance).

 Just to make sure all my food AND toiletries AND fuel AND stove AND cup AND spoon (did I forget anything?
 Yes: my trash) would fit in the Weekender, I cut up a carton box and made a dummy in the exact size.